Gerhard Egger (Mostrocker)

-Gerhard Egger (born 14 October 1949 in Gosau, Upper Austria), is an Austrian songwriter, composer, author and Alpenrockpioneer.
+Gerhard Egger (born 14 October 1949 in Gosau, Upper Austria) is an Austrian songwriter, composer, author and Alpenrock pioneer.
 He is also known as the "Mostrocker".

-CV
+Life

 Folk musician (since 1953)

-From 1956 Gerhard Egger attended the primary school in Gosau and from 1960 the secondary school in Bad Goisern.
-In the school band he performed for the first time with the later rock singer Wilfried Scheutz Scheutz.

-1964 he left his village to attend the grammar school in Oberschützen in southern Burgenland, Austria, which had its focus on music.
-For the first time the autodidact had piano and organ lessons.
-He was fascinated by the song writing qualities of the Beatles and soon started to teach himself to play the guitar.
-He also began to write songs in English.
+Egger began attending primary school in Gosau from 1956 and moved to secondary school in Bad Goisern in 1960.
+There, he appeared for the first time in the school band with future rock singer-songwriter Wilfried Scheutz.
+In 1964, he left his village to attend a high school in Oberschützen, in southern Burgenland, Austria, which focused on music.
+Previously self-taught, he received piano and church organ lessons there for the first time.
+As a fan of The Beatles he taught himself to play the guitar and began writing his own songs in English.